ImperialCollegeLondon/coldfront_development_environment/README.md

 Microsoft Entra tenant.
 Note that using this plugin with Imperial SSO depends on [imperial_coldfront_plugin] which provides a customised authentication backend.

-Using this plugin is optional and requires setting appropriate environment variables.
+Using this plugin is optional (see "Evironment Variables" section below).
 If not using OIDC then local authentication is available.
-The required environment variables are described in [Coldfront Docs: OIDC] and are passed through to the Docker Compose setup from a `.env` file or if the variables are set in the host environment.
-To obtain appropriate values for development purposes just ask.

 [mozilla_django_oidc]: https://mozilla-django-oidc.readthedocs.io
 [Coldfront Docs: OIDC]: https://coldfront.readthedocs.io/en/latest/config/#openid-connect-auth